 Holy Shit Quotient: After leaving the saloon and on his horse, under the rain, Munny delivers one of the best Badass Boasts of all time: "You better bury Ned right!...
 Better not cut up, nor otherwise harm no whores... or I'll come back and kill every one of you sons of bitches."

 Magnum Opus: A definite contender for Eastwood's as a director.

 Heck, it could be one for the western genre as a whole.

 Little Bill, lecturing to Beauchamp about how hard it is mentally to carry a gun, promptly pulls a gun out of a drawer and offers the writer to use it and help English Bob escape the jail.
 It's loaded.
 Demonstrates both Little Bill's hard-learned skill in reading other people - knowing Beauchamp wouldn't shoot - and his sadism by encouraging English Bob to get the gun from Beauchamp.
 It's when Bob sees Bill's grin turn into a sneer - and ready to pull his own gun to "shoot in self-defense" - that English Bob refuses the gun.

 They Really Can Act: The whole male cast (at least) is on the top of their game.
-Clint Eastwood turns in an impressive performance as William Munny, which earned him a Best Actor Oscar nomination.
-Gene Hackman's chilling and sinister portrayal of Little Bill Daggett won him the Best Supporting Actor Oscar, as well as a slew of other acting awards, such as the Golden Globe and the BAFTA.
+Clint Eastwood turns in a stunning performance as William Munny, which deservedly earned him a Best Actor Oscar nomination.
+Gene Hackman's chilling and sinister portrayal of Little Bill Daggett rightfully won him the Best Supporting Actor Oscar, as well as a slew of other awards, such as the Golden Globe, BAFTA, and several critics awards.